xavier-orcutt/chinle-primarycare-scheduler/README.md

 * A provider on pediatric call multiple times in a week
 * RDO assigned the day after call

+## Quality Assurance

+All schedules generated by the automated system serve as first drafts and are thoroughly reviewed by department chiefs and Alberta Begay before implementation.

 ## Usage

 A walkthrough of how the Internal Medicine, Family Practice, and Pediatric schedules were created for August 2025 can be found in `notebooks/august_schedule.ipynb`.
+The August 2025 clinic and call schedule for all three departments was generated in under 3 seconds, staffing 160+ clinic sessions while respecting 45+ leave requests and inpatient requirements.

 ## Directory Architecture